ibouftini/ibouftini.github.io/_portfolio/ai-movement-internship.md

 The Anatomy-aware Graph Neural Network (AGN) works by mimicking the natural reasoning ability that radiologists apply during diagnosis.
 AGN replicates the clinical process in which radiologists analyze numerous mammographic images to cross-validate results in contrast to traditional single-view detection.

-As illustrated in Figure below, AGN applies this reasoning through a dual-graph architecture that processes ipsilateral and bilateral view relationships simultaneously.
+As illustrated in the figure below, AGN applies this reasoning through a dual-graph architecture that processes ipsilateral and bilateral view relationships simultaneously.

 <div align="center">
   <img src="/images/ALR-portfolio/AGN.png" alt="AGN Architecture" width="70%">
-  <p><em>AGN overall architecture.
-The overall architecture is formulated as a function f parameterized by two specialized graphs</em></p>
+  <p><em>AGN overall architecture.</em></p>
 </div>

 The overall architecture is formulated as a function $f$ parameterized by two specialized graphs: